Creating and associating configuration policies - AWS Security Hub

 • Choose All accounts if you want to apply the configuration policy to the root.
 This includes all accounts and OUs in the organization that don't have another policy applied to them or inherited.

 • Choose Specific accounts if you want to apply the configuration policy to specific accounts or OUs.
 Enter the account IDs, or select the accounts and OUs from the organization structure.
-You can apply the policy to a maximum of 15 accounts or an OU containing a maximum of 15 accounts.
-To specify a larger number, edit your policy after creation, and apply it to additional accounts.
+You can apply the policy to a maximum of 15 targets (accounts, OUs, or root) when you create it.
+To specify a larger number, edit your policy after creation, and apply it to additional targets.

 • Choose The delegated administrator only to apply the configuration policy to the current delegated administrator account.